The China Press: Reception

-Chinese Communist Party Influence
+Chinese Communist Party influence

 A 2001 report on Chinese media censorship by the Jamestown Foundation cited The China Press as one of four major overseas Chinese newspapers directly or indirectly controlled by the Chinese government.

 The dominant Chinese media vehicle in America is the newspaper," wrote the report's lead author Mei Duzhe.
 "Four major Chinese newspapers are found in the U.S.—World Journal, Sing Tao Daily, Ming Pao Daily News, and The China Press.
 Of these four, three are either directly or indirectly controlled by the government of Mainland China, while the fourth (run out of Taiwan) has recently begun bowing to pressure from the Beijing government.Other scholars and journalists have noted pro-Chinese Communist Party content in The China Press.
+Its take on China-related topics tends to align with state media inside China, and its content often appears on mainland Chinese state news sites.